How to File Your Taxes OnlinePublished:

-Most importantly, you need to decide if you are going to mail a paper return or file your taxes online.
-If you are interested in filing your taxes online, you will find the following information useful:
+Once you have all your tax documents and information together, you are ready to file your annual income tax return.
+Now you need to decide if you are going to mail a paper return or file your taxes online.
+If you are interested in filing your taxes online, you will find the following information useful.

-1. Try the IRS e-file option.
 Many people are unaware of the fact that the IRS has their own online e-file program.
 There is no better way to ensure that you are accurately, efficiently, and securely submitting your federal income tax return.
-Additionally, if your adjusted gross income (AGI) is less than $57,000 you will qualify for free e-filing.
-Even if you earned more than $57,000, you can still file your taxes online with IRS e-file – you will just have to pay a fee to do so.
+Additionally, if your adjusted gross income (AGI) is less than $72,000 you will qualify for free e-filing.
+Even if you earned more than $72,000 during the year, you can still file your taxes online with IRS e-file – you will just have to pay a fee to do so.

-2. Make use of tax preparation software.
 There are many well-known software programs that can help you prepare and file your taxes online.
 You should try to choose an application that is user-friendly, that has the right features, and is simple to follow.
 The last thing you want is software that is going to confuse you even more.
 It may be a good idea to shop around and read consumer reviews of particular tax preparation products.
-Good ones to try are 1040.com or TaxAct.

-4. You still need the right forms and documentation.
 Just because you are filing your taxes online does not mean that you won’t need the proper tax forms/schedules and other supporting documents.
 You will need to provide your W-2 forms, 1099’s, and receipts for deductions.
-Also be prepared with any other pertinent financial information – such as bank statements (for interest earned) and loan contracts (for mortgage interest and student loan interest tax deductions).
+Also be prepared with any other pertinent financial information – such as bank statements for interest earned and/or loan contracts for mortgage interest and student loan interest tax deductions.